Header

 Prog Reviewer

 3 stars This album can safely be recommended to all fans of Pierre Moerlen's Gong.
-Its main disadvantage is that the two tracks from SHAMAL and GAZEUSE suffer from the absence of Didier Malherbe and/or Allan Holdsworth.
-"Mandrake" looses much of its beauty if there's no bamboo-flute (although Benoit Moerlen does his best to make up for the loss by providing a frenetic vibraphone solo in the middle) and "Esnuria" sounds good but not quite as impressive as the studio original.
+Its main disadvantage is that the two tracks included from SHAMAL and GAZEUSE seriously suffer from the absence of Didier Malherbe and/or Allan Holdsworth.
+"Mandrake" looses much of its beauty if there is no bamboo-flute (although Benoit Moerlen does his best to make up for the loss by giving us a frenetic vibraphone solo in the middle of the piece) and "Esnuria" sounds acceptable but not half as fine as the studio original.

 But the album's highlights, for me, are the tracks that open and close this selection.
 They're both from DOWNWIND, a studio album I've been trying to buy for three decades.
 (So far I've always been stopped by the ridiculous prices that were being asked.)
-The opener, "Downwind" itself, is as good as anything on earlier Pierre Moerlen-led albums, with drums, vibraphones, rhythm guitar and bass all going at it, at full pelt, and (surprise, surprise) with truly superb contributions from a certain Mike Oldfield.
+The opener, "Downwind" itself, is as good as anything on earlier Pierre Moerlen-led albums, with drums, vibraphones, rhythm guitar and bass all having a go at it, at full pelt, and (surprise, surprise) with superb contributions from a certain Mike Oldfield.
 Verily, this is instrumental prog at its best, and the same could be said about the album closer, "Crosscurrent", another energetic track which ends the album on a poignant vibraphone (or is it xylo-marimba?) solo from Benoit Moerlen.
-These two tracks alone fully warrant the purchase of the album.
-Particularly now that you can buy PIERRE MOERLEN'S GONG LIVE as part of an inexpensive two-disc set simply entitled GONG: ARISTA YEARS.
+These two tracks alone fully warrant purchase of the album, and particularly now that you can buy PIERRE MOERLEN'S GONG LIVE as part of an inexpensive two-disc set simply entitled GONG: ARISTA YEARS.

 P.S.
 There's also a 4.23 minute drum solo, which sounds much like other drum solos to me, even if you immediately notice who's playing!
 At least he doesn't go on for 20 minutes.
 And it's a great lead-up to "Esnuria".